-You might also have many additional questions, such as, can the white spots be removed, if the white spots will negatively affect the taste, as well as if it’s safe to eat shrimp with white spots on it.
+You might have more questions, like whether you can remove the white spots, if they affect the taste, and if it’s safe to eat shrimp with white spots.

 Here is a complete overview explaining possible reasons why your frozen shrimp has turned white, as well as many other important facts about frozen white shrimp.